Pratik-Ai/learn-python/README.md

 # learn-python
-is respository contain basic to advance level python that is required to perform any python task(normal tasks)
+It is respository contain basic to advance level python that is required to perform any python task(normal tasks)